giuseppeg/giuseppeg.github.com/contact.md

 With that being said, please let me know if you are seeking other types of help and I'll be happy to discuss it!

-## Open Source

-Over the years, I have done highly impactful contributions to projects like SUIT CSS, Next.js, React Native for Web and many other projects.

-My most successful open source projects are [xm](https://twitter.com/giuseppegurgone/status/1305851405660549122) and Vercel's styled-jsx which I co-authored.

-I love to work in public on projects that have an impact to your business and the entirey community.

-Hit me up if you want to sponsor my work or need help with open source project.

 ## Clients

 Throughout my career I have lived in five different countries and worked for great companies and with great customers: